deepakkum21/Python/PythonCore/readme.md

     - eg 12Name -> not valid python identifier.
 6. **No length restriction but not recomended** to have to lengthy identifier name so that readiblity is maintained.
 7. reserved words should not be used as identifiers.
-    - if=20 is not allowed and will get invalid syntac error
+    - if=20 is not allowed and will get invalid syntax error

 ### Naming conventions for Python identifiers −
 1. Class names start with an uppercase letter.